zephyrproject-rtos/zephyr/samples/subsys/mgmt/mcumgr/smp_svr/README.rst

 Currently the mcumgr supports, for direct upload, 4 target images, of which first two are mapped into MCUboot primary (slot-0) and secondary (slot-1) respectively.

-The mcumgr ``image upload`` command may be provided optional ``-e -n <image>`` parameter that will select target image for upload; when parameter is no provided, 0 is assumed, which means "default behaviour", and it performs upload to the "image-1", the MCUboot secondary slot.

 For clarity, here is DTS label to slot to ``<image>`` translation table:

     +-----------+--------+------------+